idiazroncero/huesos/src/components/html/iframe/README.md

-Deletes border and displays iframe as a block element that always fills its parent's size.
+Deletes border and displays iframe as a block element.

+If you use `.iframe-sizeless`, the item will always fills its parent's size (useful when you want to overide iframe's default width and heigth attributes and make it dependent on its container).